haacked/haacked.com/pages/about.md

 In my spare time, I continue the Quixotic battle to correct the capitalization of "Github" to "GitHub" wherever I can.

+## License

+All content on haacked.com is the copyright of Phil Haack unless otherwise stated.
+I license all blog posts under the [Creative Commons Attribution (CC BY 2.0) license](https://creativecommons.org/licenses/by/2.0/).
+All code samples and the blog template are [licensed under the MIT license](https://opensource.org/licenses/MIT).
+Note that some code samples are obvious implementations and not inventive.
+Those may be used without attribution.

 ## Speaker Bio

 Here's a more condensed bio I use for conferences